 And what will be the experience we take away from the COVID-19 crisis?
 Will we get a truer reflection of workplace transmission, infections, deaths and related mental injury?
 Will affected workers be properly compensated?
-To date, approximately 20,000 COVID-related lost-time claims for Ontario workers employed in all sectors have been recognized by the WSIB.
+To date, approximately 22,000 COVID-related lost-time claims for Ontario workers employed in all sectors have been recognized by the WSIB (current as of April 26, 2021).
 Included in this total are just 46 claims allowed for COVID-related worker deaths.